Arthur T. Polhill: Christian evangelism

 Initially signed up with the Church Missionary Society (CMS) before switching to the CIM, Arthur, now an ordained Anglican, retained a strong connection to the CMS even though he was technically a CIM missionary.
-He left for China on 5 February 1885.
+He left for western China (Sichuan, formerly spelt Szechwan) on 5 February 1885.
 Together with Montagu Proctor-Beauchamp and William Cassels, the three established a proper Church of England diocese in Szechwan.

 He spent ten years in Bazhong between 1888 and 1898, before relocating to Dazhou in 1899.
 On 23 February 1904, construction of a large multi-purpose Gospel Hall, or Gospel Church (福音堂 (福音堂, Fúyīn táng)) started in Dazhou, under the supervision of Arthur, and was complete by August.
 A number of outstations were established following the building's completion.